icons8/megacreator-docs/docs/index.md

   <img width="900" src="/public/resolution.png">
 </p>

 Often you will need to apply a specific color to the canvas, so head to the **Backgrounds** section in the left-side panel.
-There you can choose a color or a gradient from a preset palette, set a custom color via a color picker, or by inputting a HEX code.
+There you can choose a solid color or a gradient from a preset palette, set custom colors with a color picker or a HEX code.
 Below the color options, you will also see suggested graphic assets you can use as backgrounds.

 <p align="center">
   <img width="900" src="/public/bgcolor.png">